jonnonz1/nz-statute-book/acts/public/1987/post-office-act-repeal-act-1987.md

 **Sick Benefit Fund**

 ### 4 Post Office Employees’ Sick Benefit Fund Regulations 1969
-Notwithstanding the provisions of section 2,— shall remain in force until the date appointed by the Governor-General in relation to the Sick Benefit Fund under section 3(3), and shall then expire together with the amendments to those regulations made by sections 5 to 8.
+Notwithstanding the provisions of section 2,—shall remain in force until the date appointed by the Governor-General in relation to the Sick Benefit Fund under section 3(3), and shall then expire together with the amendments to those regulations made by sections 5 to 8.
   (a) the Post Office Employees’ Sick Benefit Fund Regulations 1969:
   (b) the Post Office Employees’ Sick Benefit Fund Regulations 1969, Amendment No 1:
   (c) the Post Office Employees’ Sick Benefit Fund Regulations 1969, Amendment No 2: